tombetthauser/job-search-survival-pack/README.md

 ## Leetcode Starter List

 These questions represent a challenging but doable list that covers a full range of subjects and difficulty levels encountered in algorithm-focused technical interviews.
-Generic youtube links are provided as a reminder that youtube is often a good resource in conjunction with the leetcode discussion section.
+Generic youtube links are provided as a reminder that youtube is often a good resource in conjunction with the `discussion section` provided by leetcode.

 When using leetcode try not to be intimidated by the sometimes very academic problem descriptions or the often unintuitive repl.
 If you feel lost click the `Run Code` button at the bottom right of the page and then freely play around with the inputs under the `Testcase` tab above the bottom right section.
 Experiment until you understand what the question is asking.
 The youtube links are also fair game for problem clarification.